SymfonyCasts/api-platform/sfcasts/ep2-security/custom-normalizer.md

 But... the context builder - and also the more advanced resource metadata factory - has a tragic flaw!
 We can only change the context *globally*.
-What I mean is, we're deciding which groups should be normalizing or denormalizing a specific *class*... no matter how many different objects we might be working with.
+What I mean is, we're deciding which groups should be used for normalizing or denormalizing a specific *class*... no matter how many different objects we might be working with.
 It does *not* allow us to change the groups on an object-by-object basis.

-Let me give you a concrete example: in addition to making the `$phoneNumber` readable by admin users, I *now* want a user to *also* be able to read their *own* `phoneNumber`: if I make a request that contains data for my *own* `User` object, it *should* include the `phoneNumber` field.
+Let me give you a concrete example: in addition to making the `$phoneNumber` readable by admin users, I *now* want a user to *also* be able to read their *own* `phoneNumber`: if I make a request and the response will contain data for my *own* `User` object, it *should* include the `phoneNumber` field.

 You might think:

-> Ok, let's add some new group, like `owner:read`... and add that group dynamically.
+> Ok, let's put `phoneNumber` in some new group, like `owner:read`... and add
+> that group dynamically in the context builder.

 That's great thinking!
 But... look in the context builder, look at what's passed to the `createFromRequest()` method... or really, what's *not* passed: it does *not* pass us the specific *object* that's being serialized.
-Nope, this method is called just *once* per request per *class*.
+Nope, this method is called just *once* per request.

 ## Creating a Normalizer